vstig/vstig.github.io/_posts/2018-11-01-tree-methods.markdown

 * `candidate_splits` which takes an X matrix and returns all possible Yes/No questions we can ask of the data (potential split points)
 * `vardiance_reduction` which takes an X matrix, y feature, and candidate splits, and returns the variance reduction (of y) for each split

-The code developed in this post and the last can be explored in more detail at the repo [here](https://github.com/vstig/MyTree).

 Next, we will see how we can recursively apply these methods to partition the X matrix to minimize the variance of y in the resulting "terminal nodes".
 Putting these pieces together, we can construct a _Decision Tree Regressor_ to predict y for new, unseen data.